Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-24-tm-admin_en.md

 URL Field - A field that takes a TMS URL that will passed automatically to the OSM Editor the mapper or validator uses.
 Please follow the example, it is very important it is formatted correctly to work in all editors.

 License - Optionally, if there is a specific license required for the mapper to accept in using the imagery, you can select it here.
-If you need a licese that is not available, you can contact an administrator for the Tasking Manager installation and ask them to add it.
+If you need a license that is not available, you can contact an administrator for the Tasking Manager installation and ask them to add it.

 ### Permissions

 ![TM Permissions][]

-Mapper Level - Allows you to require that a mapper is at the proper level to map on the project (Metadata screen above).
+**Mapping permissions** - Allows you to require that a mapper is at the proper level to map on the project (Metadata screen above).
 Mapper levels can be set manually, but are automatically applied based on total changesets.

-Require Validator Role - This allows you to require that people doing validation have been evaluated to be qualified validators.
+**Validation permissions** - This allows you to require that people performing validation have been evaluated to be qualified validators.
 It is a peer review process to designate someone a Validator, Project Managers and existing Validators can mark any user as a qualified Validator.

+**Organization** -

+**Teams** -

-Private Project - This restricts access to the Project to a list of Users.
+**Privacy** - This restricts access to the project to a list of users.
 Users must have logged into the Tasking Manager at least once before they can be added to a project.

 ### Settings

+![TM Settings][]

-Default Locale - Allows the setting of default instructions language for a project.
+**Default Language** - Sets the default instructions language for a project.

+**Editors** - Restricts the available editors to those checked.
+You may specify different sets for mapping and for validation.

+**Enforce random selection** - If checked then users cannot select a specific task for mapping.

 ### Actions

 ![TM Actions][]

-Message All Contributors - Sends a Tasking Manager message to everyone who has marked a task complete or valid.
+**Message all ccontributors** - Sends a Tasking Manager message to everyone who has marked a task complete or valid.
 It can be used to thank contributors and/or guide them to other projects in a portfolio/campaign.
 It should also be used before using either of the two Validate/Invalidate all Tasks options described below.

-Validate all Tasks - This will mark all tasks to "Green" validated status, with the exception of tasks that have been marked as "Bad Imagery"
+**Mapping, validation and invalidation** - This will set the status of all tasks to either mapped, validated or invalidated.
+Handle with care as there is no undo.

-Invalidate all Tasks - This will mark all tasks to "Red" invalidated status, with the exception of tasks that have been marked as "Bad Imagery"

-Delete Project - This will permanently delete the project from the Tasking Manager.
+**Reset tasks** - This will reset all tasks to their pristine state but previous actions will still available in the task history.
+Handle with care as there is no undo.

+**Transfer project ownership** - Lets you specify another user who will become the owner of this project.
+Handle with care as there is no undo.

-Clone Project - This will create a duplicate of the project except for the AoI which you will need to re-import or re-draw.
+**Clone Project** - This will create a duplicate of the project except for the AoI, task grid and priority areas which you will need to re-import or re-draw.

+**Delete Project** - This will permanently delete the project from the Tasking Manager.
+Handle with care as there is no undo.
+This action is no longer available as soon as any contributions have been made to the project.

 ### Instruction Notes